hcoberdalhoff/hcoberdalhoff.github.io/_posts/2021-06-29-Visualize-Cond-Acc-Pols.md

 ## Additional tooling

-If you need to create PNG, SVG or PDF output directly, you can install/use [mermaid-cli](https://github.com/mermaid-js/mermaid-cli).
+If you need to create PNG, SVG or PDF output from Mermaid, you can install/use [mermaid-cli](https://github.com/mermaid-js/mermaid-cli).

+Mermaid-cli is written using Node.js.
 To install Node.js on Windows, e.g. using WinGet
 ```
 winget install -e --id OpenJS.NodeJS
 ```